niklasreich/parallel_batch_greedy/README.md

 to install all the necessary packages to run the code.

 ### Optional Packages
-To reproduce the results of the paper, you need to install two additional optional software components/packages.
+To reproduce the results of the paper, you need to install optional software components/packages.

 #### MPI & mpi4py
 [MPI](https://www.mpi-forum.org/) is needed to compute the batch in parallel, as intended.
 For more information on how to install MPI see [here](https://docs.open-mpi.org/en/v5.0.x/installing-open-mpi/quickstart.html).
 For many Linux distributions, it is already installed.